ATH25/Java8Plus/README.md

   - Simplifies type checks and casts by combining them in a single, safe syntax
 - Sealed Classes (Java 15/17+)
   - Restrict which classes can extend or implement a class/interface, enforcing closed hierarchies
+- Pattern Matching for switch (Java 17/21+)
+  - Use patterns and type matching directly in switch cases, supporting records, sealed hierarchies, enums, and classic classes

 # Java8Plus